RobertAhlin/emx-seeder/README.md

 ## Credits

 - https://learn.codeinstitute.net/ - Using the walthrough project two, Churnometer as a template for Jupyther and Streamlit.
-- https://www.kaggle.com/ - The Learn section is good and useful to learn about ML
+- https://www.kaggle.com/ - The Learn section and XGBoost exercise.
-- https://www.datascience-pm.com/crisp-dm-2/ - for the image of CRISP-DM
+- https://www.datascience-pm.com/crisp-dm-2/ - for the image of CRISP-DM.
 - https://chat.openai.com/ - ChatGPT to get help to fix issues and get advice on how to use models.